Mistborn: Deck-building game

 In 2024, Brotherwise Games released Mistborn: The Deckbuilding Game.

-James Austin of The New York Times reviewed the game favourably, saying that it was enjoyable and thematic, but opined that it was not a good beginner card game, because it is more complex than simpler games such as Dominion.
+James Austin of The New York Times reviewed the game favorably, saying that it was enjoyable and thematic, but opined that it was not a good beginner card game, because it is more complex than simpler games such as Dominion.

 Audio adaptations

 A full-cast audio adaptation of the entire series has been produced by American audiobook company GraphicAudio since 2014.

 Reception

-Forbes magazine praises all of the books in the Mistborn series, saying that "The narrative is crafted with such bloody precision, it's nearly impossible to put the books down."
+Forbes magazine praises all of the books in the Mistborn series, saying that "the narrative is crafted with such bloody precision, it's nearly impossible to put the books down".